beans

 Benefits of Lentils to the Heart:

-Lentils contain high potassium and fiber, which are heart-healthy.
-Research has shown that a diet high in lentils reduces cholesterol and regulates blood pressure, essential to preventing heart disease.
-Folate, found in lentils, further supports cardiovascular health by helping break down homocysteine, an amino acid linked to heart disease, when seen in excess.
+Lentils contain high amounts of potassium and fiber, which are heart-healthy.
+Research has shown that a diet high in lentils reduces cholesterol and helps regulate blood pressure, both of which are essential to preventing heart disease.

 How to Use Lentils in Your Diet